 An equity loan may not be closed before the 12th calendar day after the later of the date that the owner submits an application for the loan to the lender or the date that the lender provides the owner a copy of the required consumer disclosure.
 One copy of the required consumer disclosure may be provided to married owners.
-For purposes of determining the earliest permitted closing date, the next succeeding calendar day after the later of the date that the owner submits an application for the loan to the lender or the date that the lender provides the owner a copy of the required consumer disclosure is the first day of the 12-day waiting period.
-The equity loan may be closed at any time on or after the 12th calendar day after the later of the date that the owner submits an application for the loan to the lender or the date that the lender provides the owner a copy of the required consumer disclosure.
+For purposes of determining the earliest permitted closing date, the next succeeding calendar day after the later of the date that the owner a copy of the required consumer disclosure is the first day of the 12-day waiting period.
+The equity loan may be closed at any time on or after the 12th calendar day after the later of the date that the lender provides the owner a copy of the required consumer disclosure is the first day of the 12-day waiting period.
+The equity loan may be closed at any time on or after the 12th calendar day after the later of the date that the lender provides the owner submits an application for the loan to the loan to the lender or the date that the lender of the date that the lender of the date that the owner a copy of the required consumer disclosure is the first day of the 12-day waiting period.
+The equity loan may be closed at any time on or after the loan to the lender or the date that the lender of the date that the owner submits an application for the loan to the loan to the lender or the date that the lender of the date that

-- (1) Submission of a loan application to an agent acting on behalf of the lender is submission to the lender. - (2) A loan application may be given orally or electronically.
+(1) Submission of a loan application to an agent acting on behalf of the lender is submission to the lender.

+(2) A loan application may be given orally or electronically.

-Source: The provisions of this §153.12 adopted to be effective January 7, 2004, 29 TexReg 86; reviewed and amended to be effective November 13, 2008, 33 TexReg 9075; reviewed and readopted to be effective June 21, 2013, 38 TexReg 4393; reviewed and readopted to be effective July 28, 2016, 41 TexReg 5448.
+Source: The provisions of this §153.12 adopted to be effective January 7, 2004, 29 TexReg 86; reviewed and amended to be effective November 13, 2008, 33 TexReg 9075; reviewed and readopted to be effective June 21, 2013, 38 TexReg 4393; reviewed and readopted to be effective July 28, 2016, 41 TexReg 5448; reviewed and readopted to be effective November 26, 2020, 45 TexReg 8307.